 Convert creativity into innovation by turning your ideas into tasks.
 After you have brainstormed how a project or task might work, application is the next step.
 Choose a branch and think about how you can convert it into action - your idea may translate into multiple different tasks but don't worry as you can add an unlimited amount.
 Alternatively, you might find your branch idea explains exactly what you need to do.
 When you have added a task to a branch, you can add details to it in the task side panel.
 For more information on the task side panel, click here.
 So you can see what ideas have been actioned in a glance, you will see a blue tick icon on your branch, with the number of tasks created and completed.
 To learn more about creating tasks from branches, click here.

-Using Auto-Hide to Present your Mind Map
+Using Auto-Focus and collapse/expand to Present your Mind Map

 Re-invigorate your team meetings by presenting your ideas in a Mind Map.
-By using the auto-hide feature, you can present your ideas in bite-sized chunks.
-The auto-hide feature hides all but the main parent ideas on your mind map.
+By using the auto-focus feature, you can present your ideas in bite-sized chunks.
+The auto-focus feature hides all but the main parent ideas on your mind map.
 Selecting each parent idea will reveal the next layer of ideas.
 When you're ready to move on, click on the next idea.
 This will automatically hide the off shoots of the last idea.

 By hiding all but the ideas you want to talk about, you can methodically navigate around the Mind Map, demonstrating the thought process and development of each idea.
 Concealing all but the main ideas could also encourage team discussion and development of the idea in directions you may not have considered!